 - Malaysian Batik is vibrant and colourful free-style hand-drawn or block prints fabric made from cotton or silk materials.

 - Songket is a stunning traditional brocade with gold or silver tread-work.
-Once reserved for royalty, the songket is now favourite choice for ceremonies and special occasions.
+Once reserved for royalty, the songket is now a favourite choice for ceremonies and special occasions.

 - Pewter traditionally made out of tin along with some other metals.
 It comes in many forms and can be used as decorative or kitchenware.
 The popular homegrown pewter brands include Royal Selangor.